Fast Dynamic Updates and Dynamic SpGEMM on MPI-Distributed Graphs: Experiments

-In Figure~\ref{fig:insertion-scalability-synthetic}, we present strong scaling and weak scaling results for insertions into our data structure on synthetic R-MAT graphs.
+\paragraph{Scalability on Synthetic Graphs} In Figure~\ref{fig:insertion-scalability-synthetic}, we present strong scaling and weak scaling results for insertions into our data structure on synthetic R-MAT graphs.
 We use the same R-MAT parameters as the Graph500 benchmark.
 In the strong scaling experiment, each MPI process generates $2^{30}/p$ non-zeros according to the R-MAT model.
 In the weak scaling experiment, each process generates $2^{28}$ non-zeros.
 As in our experiments on real-world graphs, we apply a (global) permutation to the row/column indices to ensure that load is evenly balanced across the process grid.
 We use a batch size of 131072 entries and insert all entries into a dynamic matrix.
-Even in the strong scaling scenario, our algorithm scales well with increasing numbers of MPI processes: for 64 MPI processes, we achieve a speedup of $\constructionsynthstrongspeedup \times$.
-Since the latency of our redistribution algorithm grows with $\sqrt p$, our efficiency in the weak scaling model decreases with the number of processes.
-Nevertheless, with 64 MPI process we only incur a slowdown by $\constructionsynthweakslowdown \times$.
+Our algorithm scales well with increasing numbers of MPI processes: for 16 compute nodes, we achieve a strong speedup of $\constructionsynthstrongspeedup \times$ over a single compute node.
+Likewise, in the weak scaling model, our time per non-zero drastically decreases with the number of compute nodes, indicating that our algorithm does not hit an efficiency bottleneck in the configurations that we tested.